 - Pulse blend your dry ingredients; almond flour with icing sugar for 5-10 seconds (no longer as the almond can get sticky/oily ), then sift them together with a fine mesh sieve and measure with a Digital scale

 - Make sure egg white is at room temperature, you will need 2 x 55g

 - Move one of the 55g egg white into the mixing bowl of your Stand mixer

 - Prepare and measure the superfine sugar and have it close by the Stand mixer

-- By the time syrup reaches 118C-120C / 244-248F, the egg white & fine sugar mixture should be already reaching a consistency of somewhere between foamy and soft peak.
-If the egg whites are at soft peaks before the syrup reaches the desired temp, turn the mixer down to low speed to keep the egg whites moving but do not whip it up to stiff peaks
+- By the time syrup reaches 118C-120C / 244-248F, the egg white & fine sugar mixture should be already reaching consistency of somewhere between foamy and soft peak.
+If the egg whites are at soft peaks before the syrup reaches the desired temperature, turn the mixer down to low speed to keep the egg whites moving but do not whip it up to stiff peaks

-- Once syrup is on the right temp (118C-120C / 244-248F), remove from heat, wait 5 -10 seconds for the bubbles to calm (be careful!!)
+- Once the syrup is on the right temp (118C-120C / 244-248F), remove from heat, wait 5 -10 seconds for the bubbles to calm (be careful!!)

-- Increase the mixer speed to medium/high and continue beating the egg white until it develops shiny, sticky, sort of stiff peaks and as you touch the bowl it is more or less cooled.
+- Increase the mixer speed to medium/high and continue beating the egg white until it develops shiny, sticky, stiff peaks form and as you touch the bowl it is more or less cooled.
 In my experience, you do not need extra hard meringue as some other recipes state.
 I only beat the meringue for 3-4 minutes, by that time it is already stable and fluffy but check the consistency rather than the time

 - Once you have your stable meringue ready as well as the marzipan paste, let´s move onto the macaronage stage of this macaron recipe